yoe/SReview/docs/components.md

 when the transcodes had finished were they copied (by the `uploads` script that ran on vittoria) to vittoria, and then pushed from vittoria to the DebConf [video archive](https://video.debian.net).

+It is possible to run all components of SReview on a single host; for small conferences, doing so is recommended.